 “We’re made genetically to be able to be happy in an imperfect world that is endlessly unfolding, and we are the local agents of that unfolding process,” Pesso said during a recent SKYPE call.
 “Our lives are not predestined, the world is not done, and we are not puppets in it.
 We are part of an exciting unfolding and participate in it.”

-The USABP is a practitioner-centered member-driven association that is committed to the goals of organizing, representing and shaping the emerging profession of Body Psychotherapy and is the only national organization of its kind in America.
-To learn more about the Lifetime Achievement Award and the USABP go to www.usabp.org.
+The USABP is a practitioner-centered member-driven association that is committed to the goals of organizing, representing and shaping the emerging profession of Body Psychotherapy.
+It is the only national organization of its kind in America.
+To learn more about the USABP’s Lifetime Achievement Award, click here.